cloudmesh-community/fa18-523-57/project-report/report.md

 We have identified an earlier work on tropical storm data using R by Stoltzman consulting LLC and are planning to use it as a base to visualize our data using Python[@fa18-523-57-related-work].

-### Visualization

-1. Category of storms in different latitude and longitude is visualized to identify the variation in category of storms in those location.
-2. Category of storms in different regions is visualized to check the correlation between them.
-3. Correlation between Speed, pressure and category type is identified by visually analyzing them.
-4. Correlation between latitude, longitude and speed, pressure is to be explored.
-5. Concentration of storms in different regions should be visually explored.

-## Technologies To Be Used
+## Technologies Used

 1. Python is an object-oriented programming language we plan to use in this project [@fa18-523-57-Python]

-2. The data is being stored on an Azure Cosmos DB instance and we will be using Mongo API to connect and retrieve the data
+2. The data is being stored on an Microsoft Azure Cosmos DB instance and we will be using Mongo API to connect and retrieve the data

 3. Matplotlib is a 2D visualization library containing plotly which gives us publication ready images and we aim to utilize for identifying correlation between various attributes [@fa18-523-57-matplotlib]